Skip to content

 Bathroom

 In each bathroom, check the condition of the cabinets, toilet, and shower.
 If you have water, make sure everything works.
-Here add the cost to repair or replace anything that needs to be addressed, but the flooring should have been included in the quick walk-through.
+Here add the cost to repair or replace anything that needs to be addressed, but the flooring should have been included in the quick walkthrough.

 Doors